 Enjoy this Camino video of the Finisterre Way, the only Camino de Santiago route starting in Santiago de Compostela and taking pilgrims to the region known as Costa da Morte (the Coast of Death), in Galicia’s rugged Atlantic Coast.

 Pre-Christian communities worshipped the sun in Fisterra, believed to be the magical place of Ara Solis.
 They also believed it was here, in the most Westerly point of Europe, where the sun died, swallowed each night by the ocean, and worlds of the dead and the living became closest.

 From Cape Fisterra, perched on a cliff over the Atlantic Ocean, the Camino de Fisterra follows this magnificent coastline, dotted with quiet fishing villages, hamlets and pristine sandy beaches all the way to the sanctuary of A Virxe da Barca (Our Lady of the Boat) in Muxía.

-Built on the granite rocks by the Atlantic, ‘A Barca’ sanctuary has been a pilgrimage destination for many centuries and here you will encounter a fascinating mix of religious imagery and pre-Christian pagan beliefs and rituals.
+Built on the granite rocks by the Atlantic, ‘A Barca’ sanctuary has been a pilgrimage destination for many centuries.
+Here you will encounter a fascinating mix of religious imagery and pre-Christian pagan beliefs and rituals.

-You can give Muxía’s magical stones a go any time!; but if you travel in early September, you will get to experience the village’s biggest festival (romaria) first hand, dedicated to the Lady of ‘A Barca’.
+You can give Muxía’s magical stones a go any time!; but if you travel in early September, you will experience the village’s most prominent festival (Romaria) first hand, dedicated to the Lady of ‘A Barca’.

 You might also want to read our blog post: Fisterra pilgrims, legend and beauty.